mvysny/mvysny.github.io/_posts/2023-5-15-linux-wireless-usb.md

 `ifconfig -a` shows new interface and `iwconfig` is able to talk to it.
 Ubuntu Gnome Network Manager connects to the WiFi properly.
 Only 2.4Ghz band is supported though.

+The problem is that, after 10 minutes or so, the link quality on the wlan interface drops to 15/100 for no apparent reason, and the wifi basically stops working.
+When pulling out the dongle from the machine, the black plastic wrap seems to move a bit, and the dongle feels warm.
+I'll observe this a bit more.